gem-pasteur/macsyfinder/doc/implementation.rst

 ***************

 The :ref:`Gene object <gene>` represents genes encoding the protein components of a System.
-Each Gene points out its System of origin (:class:`txsscanlib.system.System`).
+Each Gene points out its System of origin (:class:`macsypy.system.System`).
 A Gene must have a correponding HMM protein profile.
-These profiles are represented by Profile objects (:class:`txsscanlib.gene.Profile`), and must be named after the gene name.
+These profiles are represented by Profile objects (:class:`macsypy.gene.Profile`), and must be named after the gene name.
 For instance, the gene *gspD* will correspond to the "gspD.hmm" profile file.
 See :ref:`profile-implementation`).
 A Gene has several properties described in the :ref:`Gene API <gene>`.

 A Gene may have Homologs or Analogs.
 An *"Homolog"* (resp. *"Analog"*) object encapsulates a Gene and has a reference to the Gene it is homolog (resp. *"analog"*) to.
 See the :ref:`Homolog API <homolog-api>` and :ref:`Analog API <analog-api>` for more details.

 .. warning::
-    To optimize computation and to avoid concurrency problems when we search several systems, each gene must be instanciated only once, and stored in a *"gene_bank"*. gene_bank is a :class:`txsscanlib.gene.GeneBank` object.
+    To optimize computation and to avoid concurrency problems when we search several systems, each gene must be instanciated only once, and stored in a *"gene_bank"*. gene_bank is a :class:`macsypy.gene.GeneBank` object.
-    The gene_bank and system_bank are filled by the system_parser (:class:`txsscanlib.system_parser.SystemParser`)
+    The gene_bank and system_bank are filled by the system_parser (:class:`macsypy.system_parser.SystemParser`)

 .. _profile-implementation: